Zypperman/xiandan/Linear Algebra/LA02 Vectors and Matrices.md

 - $s\bold{x} = \begin{bmatrix}sx \\ sy\end{bmatrix}$
 - $\bold{x} + \bold{x'} = \begin{bmatrix}x+x' \\ y+y'\end{bmatrix}$

+### Vector element properties

+- can be part of the group of numbers $\mathbb{C,R,Q,Z}$
+  - representing the set of complex, real,rational and integer numbers respectively.
+The size of each set is descending (integers is the smallest)
+  - certain operations will upgrade a vector to span over a larger set.
+    - ie. a vector spanning over the field of integers can be multiplied by a fraction to now span over the field of rational numbers.

-### Vector operations
+## Vector operations

-#### Closed operations
+### Closed operations

 - means that the input is a vector, and an output is a vector.
   - formally, any operations performed on elements in a set will result in another member of the set if it is closed.

-#### Scalar multiplication
+### Scalar multiplication ($s\bold{x} = \begin{pmatrix}sa\\sb\end{pmatrix}$)

 - Where you multiply a vector by a scalar value.
-Closed operation.
+  - Closed operation, because the resulting math object is still in the same set as the input.
+    - "The set of vectors is closed under scalar multiplication"
   - multiply the scalar value element-wise.
   - Graphically, they do not change the euclidian direction of the vector.
   - the resultant vector is considered <u>collinear</u> with the original vector. \*\*

-#### Vector addition
+    - inaccurate to say direction will never change by scaling because scaling by a negative number forces flips the direction.
+    - - coordinate space = space for considering vectors graphically
+  - Note, all scalars multiplications must exist in the same set as the components of the vector (ie if vector has elements v where $v \in \mathbb{R}$ then the scalar multiplication can only be done with numbers in $\mathbb{R}$.)
+    - zero/null vectors are also still valid vectors that are scaled by scalar value of 0.

+### Vector addition ($\bold{x+y} = \begin{pmatrix} a_x\\b_x\end{pmatrix} +\begin{pmatrix}a_y\\b_y\end{pmatrix} = \begin{pmatrix} a_x+a_y\\b_x+b_y\end{pmatrix}$)

 - closed operation.
 Add two vectors by adding element-wise.
   - vectors can only be added if they have the same number of dimensions.
+  - commutative, so it doesn't matter which vector comes first in the addition
   - additive inverse &#8212; literally just scaling a vector by -1.
     - should give you the origin / null vector if you add the additive inverse of a vector to itself.
-  - another way to visualise is "tip-to-tail" where you just connect the input vectors from tip to tail to get the final vector.
+  - another way to visualise is "tip-to-tail" where you just connect the input vectors from tip to tail to get the final vector. (but this is a physics trick, not advisable to apply here)

 $$
 \begin{pmatrix}